Volley (tennis)

 The primary objective of the volley is to go on the offensive and cut the amount of time for the opponent to react.
-Another advantage is that a player eliminates any possibility of a bad bounce from an uneven surface such as on some grass and clay courts.
+Another advantage is that a player eliminates any possibility of a bad bounce from an uneven surface, such as on some grass and clay courts.
 Also, if near the net, a volleyer has a wider choice of angles to hit into the opponent's court.
 However, quick reflexes and hand–eye coordination are required to execute this shot.
 The primary means of countering a volley are the passing shot and the lob.

-Generally, a player who advances to the net in the serve and volley type of game will make the initial volley fairly near the service line.
+Generally, a player who advances to the net in the serve-and-volley-style game will make the initial volley fairly near the service line.
 The player will then move closer to the net in hopes of making a put-away volley for a winning point.
 It is difficult to hit an effective volley in the area between the baseline and the service line, and consequently this is often called "no man's land".

 Hitting a volley and variants

+It is important to not swing at the ball when volleying.

 A regular volley is hit with a short backswing and a punching stroke.
 While standing at the net, a player usually has no time to take a long backswing.
 When the ball comes at less pace, though, the volleyer can take a longer backswing to impart more force on the ball, which is called a swing volley.
-A player can also touch the ball lightly, so that the ball will fall just after the net.
+A player can also touch the ball lightly, so that the ball will fall just beyond the net.
 This is known as a drop volley.

-Another type of volley is the drive volley.
+Another type of volley is the drive volley, in which the ball is hit in the air with an open racquet face and given topspin or backspin.
+It is popular in women's tennis.
 This is hit with full backswing and follow through.
-Effectively this is a volley equivalent of a groundstroke and a very aggressive shot, giving your opponent less time, and can be used as a way to approach the net (approach shot).
+Effectively this is a volley equivalent of a groundstroke and a very aggressive shot, giving the opponent less time, and can be used as a way to approach the net (approach shot).